Thrips: Pollination

 Some flower-feeding thrips pollinate the flowers they are feeding on, and some authors suspect that they may have been among the first insects to evolve a pollinating relationship with their host plants.
+Amber fossils of Gymnopollisthrips from the Early Cretaceous show them to be coated in Cycadopites-like pollen.
 Scirtothrips dorsalis carries pollen of commercially important chili peppers.
-Darwin found that thrips could not be kept out by any netting when he conducted experiments by keeping away larger pollinators.

-Thrips setipennis is the sole pollinator of Wilkiea huegeliana, a small, unisexual annually flowering tree or shrub in the rainforests of eastern Australia.
+Darwin found that thrips could not be kept out by any netting when he conducted experiments by keeping away larger pollinators.Thrips setipennis is the sole pollinator of Wilkiea huegeliana, a small, unisexual annually flowering tree or shrub in the rainforests of eastern Australia.
 T. setipennis serves as an obligate pollinator for other Australian rainforest plant species, including Myrsine howittiana and M. variabilis.
-The genus Cycadothrips is a specialist pollinator of cycads, the cones of which are adapted for pollination by small insects.
+The genus Cycadothrips is a specialist pollinator of cycads, which are normally wind pollinated but some species of Macrozamia are able to attract thrips to male cones at some times and repel them so that they move to female cones.
 Thrips are likewise the primary pollinators of heathers in the family Ericaceae, and play a significant role in the pollination of pointleaf manzanita.
-Electron microscopy has shown thrips carrying pollen grains adhering to their backs, and their fringed wings are perfectly capable of allowing them to fly from plant to plant.
+Electron microscopy has shown thrips carrying pollen grains adhering to their backs, and their fringed wings allow them to fly from plant to plant.

 Damage to plants

 Thrips can cause damage during feeding.
 This impact may fall across a broad selection of prey items, as there is considerable breadth in host affinity across the order, and even within a species, varying degrees of fidelity to a host.
 Family Thripidae in particular is notorious for members with broad host ranges, and the majority of pest thrips come from this family.
 For example, Thrips tabaci damages crops of onions, potatoes, tobacco, and cotton.

 Some species of thrips create galls, almost always in leaf tissue.
 These may occur as curls, rolls or folds, or as alterations to the expansion of tissues causing distortion to leaf blades.
 More complex examples cause rosettes, pouches and horns.
 Most of these species occur in the tropics and sub-tropics, and the structures of the galls are diagnostic of the species involved.
 A radiation of thrips species seems to have taken place on Acacia trees in Australia; some of these species cause galls in the petioles, sometimes fixing two leaf stalks together, while other species live in every available crevice in the bark.
-In Casuarina in the same country, some species have invaded stems, creating long-lasting woody galls.
+In Casuarina trees in the same country, some thrips species have invaded stems, creating long-lasting woody galls.